Multi Criteria Overlay Analysis (QGIS3)¶

 5000(5 kilometers) as the Maximum distance to be generated.
 Make sure the Nodata value to use for the destination proximity raster value is

-Not set.
+High Compressionto apply the compression.
 Name the output file as

 roads_proximity.tifand click Run.

-It make take upto 15 minutes for this process to run.
+It may take upto 15 minutes for this process to run.
 It is a computationaly intensive algorithm that needs to compute distance for each pixel of the input raster and our input contains over 1 billion pixels.

 Once the processing is over, a new layer